 Invest Employee Assistance Program (EAP) partners with VocRehab Vermont to provide Employee Assistance Program services to employers across the state.
 Invest EAP provides confidential personalized counseling, organizational and management consultation, training, and resource information in a prompt and professional manner.
 Invest EAP serves larger organizations such as the State of Vermont and the Vermont League of Cities and Towns, as well as smaller Vermont businesses.
 The partnership between VocRehab Vermont and Invest EAP provides an affordable way for businesses to provide welcoming workplaces for all workers, including workers with disabilities.

-VocRehab Vermont is leading a new initiative in the Agency of Human Services called Creative Workforce Solutions.
-CWS is designed to streamline and improve services to AHS customers and employers across the state by offering consistent, coordinated workforce development in local communities.
-Offering a variety of innovative placement options to jobseekers and employers alike, CWS represents a broad coalition of employment programs, all working to increase job opportunities for Vermonters.
+VocRehab Vermont has transformed the workforce development initiative, formerly known as Creative Workforce Solutions, into the Agency of Human Services HireAbility Workforce Partners, our next generation of workforce development.
+It continues to streamline and improve services to AHS customers and employers across the state, offering consistent and coordinated workforce development in local communities, a variety of innovative placement options to jobseekers and employers alike, as well as opportunities to earn while you learn.
+HireAbility Workforce Partners represents a broad coalition of employment programs, all working to increase job opportunities for Vermonters and assist our business customers with the recruitment, training, retention and promotion of the initiative’s participants.

 Vermont Center for Independent Living (VCIL)